 In December 2013, the study of 60 patients with breast implant-associated ALCL showed that the ALCL was more likely to be fatal for women who had a solid ALCL tumor than for women who had ALCL cancer cells in the surrounding fluid (known as effusion ALCL).
 All of the patients with effusion-type ALCL were still alive 5 years after their diagnosis, compared to only 75% of the patients with solid ALCL tumors.
 ALCL returned in only 14% of patients with effusion-type ALCL, compared to 50% recurrence of solid ALCL tumors.9

 Longer studies with more patients are needed to determine if some kinds of breast implants are more likely to cause ALCL.
 Meanwhile, women with all types of implants should have routine follow-ups and should immediately see a doctor if one or both of their breasts become swollen.

-A statement on ALCL from Allergan, a manufacturer of both silicone and saline breast implants, said, “A woman is more likely to be struck by lightning than to get this condition”11.
-However, 400 people are injured or killed by lightning every year12, which is why most people avoid situations where lightening can harm them.
+A statement on ALCL from Allergan, a manufacturer of both silicone and saline breast implants, said, “A woman is more likely to be struck by lightning than to get this condition”.11 However, 400 people are injured or killed by lightning every year, which is why most people avoid situations where lightening can harm them.12

 Many women would not want to take the chance of developing cancer as a result of breast implants, and this is especially true for women who underwent mastectomies that were not medically necessary in an effort to reduce their chances of cancer returning.